 Nevertheless, all these women (and sometimes their families) face similar disadvantages due to their status: They are excluded from practically all government services in the Netherlands due to the repressive immigration policies, and we believe this goes against the meaning of justice and violates these women’s human rights.
 Therefore, SVZV opposes discrimination and stigmas held against people without a residence permit.

 There are no illegal people, only inhumane laws!

 SVZV’s mission is to strengthen the fundamental and practical position of women without a residence permit by increasing these women’s autonomy.
 We do this through weekly consultation hours where we learn about the women and their needs and then help them to make practical arrangements regarding housing, medical and legal matters, education and training options.
 We actively create services and build networks by and for women and direct these women to other organisations which can provide additional assistance, when necessary.

 Nevertheless, we cannot do this alone.
 We need your help to fulfil our mission!
-SVZV has approximately twelve volunteers who diligently work on accomplishing our goals, but we also depend on personal donations and funding to cover our expenses, which comprise of but are not limited to emergency services, informational evenings, activities with women and administrative costs.
+SVZV has approximately eight volunteers who diligently work on accomplishing our goals, but we also depend on personal donations and funding to cover our expenses, which comprise of but are not limited to emergency services, informational evenings, activities with women and administrative costs.

 Therefore, we hope that you will become a donor and support us through a regular or one-time donation, no matter how large or small, and we thank you in advance for your support!
 Click here for more information about how you can help the SVZV Support Group.